Flow-Based-Cartograms/go_cart/README.md

 ## Troubleshooting
 ### Error: Don't understand 'm' flag!

 If you see the following line in your output, you may want to take a look at <a href="https://github.com/dmlc/xgboost/issues/1945" target="\_blank">this solution</a>.
-Once you have followed the solution from the link, follow the above instructions per usual.
+Once you have implemented the solution from the link, follow the standard build instructions from above.
 ```
 FATAL:/opt/local/bin/../libexec/as/x86_64/as: I don't understand 'm' flag!
 ```